- How to perform an initial assessment of a business to buy

 If both parties involved in the deal use an appraiser or business valuation firm, this step can move smoother.
 Although their services cost between $3,000 to $5,000, nailing the right price for the purchase can save you way more than that.

 Also, during this stage, you’ll typically negotiate how long the seller will stay on board after the sale.
+Most sellers are willing to remain involved for a transition period or provide advisory support to help ensure a smooth handover.
 You may need the seller to stick around to transfer everything and assist with the transition before totally letting go.

 5. Secure Funds for the Purchase